bonn0062/GSoD/absolute_beginners.rst

 Importing and exporting a CSV
 -----------------------------

 It's simple to read in a CSV that contains existing information.
-The best and easiest way to do this is to use Pandas.
+The best and easiest way to do this is to use `Pandas <https://pandas.pydata.org/getpandas.html>`_.

 ::